-Catherine Lau – Biology and Life Sciences Coeditor
+Catherine Lau – Biology & Life Sciences co-editor

 I am a creative science communicator who likes to write, illustrate and make.
 Being involved in science and art outreach in the past has ignited this passion to communicate science in unconventional ways.
 I am most drawn to topics in psychology, neuroscience, ecology and biology.
 Currently, I am the communications director for Art the Science, a creative research organization that aims to encourage scientist-artist collaborations.
 Interested in art and science?
 Let’s chat!
 Tweet at me at @.

-Katharina Unglert – Earth and Environmental Sciences Coeditor, Outreach Team
+Kathi Unglert – Environment & Earth Sciences co-editor, Outreach Team

 I am a German geoscientist with a PhD in volcanology from the University of British Columbia.
 Having lived in New Zealand, Canada, the US and now the UK, I feel like a true citizen of the world!
 When I’m not travelling or thinking about volcanoes and earthquakes, I love learning about other interesting science, blogging and tweeting, or running activities with school children.
 If I need a break from science-ing you can find me trying out new recipes at home, practising yoga, enjoying the outdoors or reading books.
 Scandinavian crime novels are my favourite kind!